 Prior to joining BurlingtonGreen on its advocacy team in 2012, Gloria volunteered with Community Development Halton, and worked extensively with the City of Burlington to develop and implement its Engagement Charter.
 She loves spending time in Burlington’s wonderful open spaces and is passionate about working to mitigate climate change.

-Recipient of the 2017 Burlington Best Environmental Award, Gloria proudly served as BurlingtonGreen’s Board President from 2016 to 2020, a Board Director through to August 2022 and currently serves as the Board President.
+Recipient of the 2017 Burlington Best Environmental Award, Gloria proudly served as BurlingtonGreen’s Board President from 2016 to 2020, a Board Director through to August 2022 and again as BG’s Board President until June, 2023.